arthur-jacquin/edit/philosophy.md

 ### Not a client-server architecture

-While the structure of the code is quite compatible with a client-server architecture, I've decide to not do that.
-Many editors does, and in some cases it might be useful, but I don't really see the *need* in most uses cases, and as it adds some complexity, I left it aside.
-But I might pick it up some day.
+Many editors does that, and in some cases it might be useful, but I don't really see the *need* in most use cases, and as it adds some complexity, I left it aside.

 ### Others limitations